 a) MOLDS: For tiles.

-b) Walls: 4 bars of wood to form the walls, of the height required for the tile and the length also, plus the parts for joining and overlapping.
+b) Walls: 4 bars of wood form the walls, of the height and length required for the tile plus the parts for joining and overlapping.
 These walls must have an inlet at each end, so they can be joined firmly together and form the exact measurements required for the tile, taking shrinkage into account.

-c) Floors: are two square pieces of wood; one is to put the tile on while being made and the other to put on top to turn it over, so you can check that it is correctly filled up and to allow the clay to dry at the same speed on both sides, to avoid warping.
+c) Floors: are two square pieces of wood; one is to put the tile on while being made and the other to put on top to turn it over.
+These means that you can check that it is correctly filled up and the clay can dry at the same speed on both sides, avoiding warping.

 Clay and rolling pin.

 1) Lay the clay into the frame, pushing it into every corner and flatten it using a rolling pin.

 2) With a long, straight tool like a ruler, scrape off the surplus clay.
 When the ruler touches the opposite sides of the mold, the clay will be straight

 3) Lay the second wooden floor on top.